vapcomm/GitHubStars/README.md

 # GitHubStars
-Sample Android app to show the most starred GitHub repositories
+Sample Android app to show the most starred GitHub repositories.

+Jetpack Compose + MVI, ViewModels and Repositories with simple endpoint for GitHub REST API.